What is a retina?

 What makes retinal imaging important?

 All retinal imaging at VZN Eye Care is done with Precision Imaging, the leader in retinal imaging technology.
 Its modern design allows doctors to identify, diagnose, and treat retinal conditions sooner.

 - Diabetic retinopathy

-Diabetic retinopathy occurs when the blood vessels in the back of the eye become weakened and damaged, causing swelling or leakage of blood in the eye.
+When the blood vessels in the back of the eye become weakened or damaged, causing swelling or blood leakage in the eye, it’s called diabetic retinopathy.
 There are two types: nonproliferative and proliferative.

-Non-proliferative Diabetic Retinopathy is caused by fluid from the blood vessels in the Retina leaking into the macula, causing it to swell.
-This can lead to blurry or cloudy vision.
-In its more advanced stages, Proliferative Diabetic Retinopathy (PDR) sets in and new blood vessels can form in the Retina.
-These irregular blood vessels can cause damage by leaking blood into the vitreous.
-If untreated, PDR can possibly lead to Retinal detachment and even glaucoma.
+Nonproliferative diabetic retinopathy is swelling caused by fluid from blood vessels in the retina leaking into the macula, leading to blurred or cloudy vision.
+Proliferative diabetic retinopathy (PDR) occurs in more advanced stages of nonproliferative diabetic retinopathy.
+It sets in when new blood vessels form in the retina and leak blood into the vitreous.
+If left untreated, PDR could lead to retinal detachment or even glaucoma.